DaoCloud/DaoCloud-docs/docs/en/docs/mspider/user-guide/multicluster/gray-scale-release.md

 ## Verify

-**INGRESS_LB_IP** refers to the Ingress grid load balancing address, which can be viewed in the container management platform.
+**INGRESS_LB_IP** refers to the Ingress mesh load balancing address, which can be viewed in the container management platform.
 If there is no valid load balancing IP, it can be accessed through NodePort.